Port Blair, Andaman Islands

 As has been the pattern throughout the Andamans the passengers are mostly Indian tourists, many of them clad in western garb.
 I find this sad, the saris and salwars are so colourful and flattering, the women so graceful in them.
 Shorts may be cooler (and on some of the youngsters they are very short indeed) but I can’t believe that jeans are more comfortable.
 Downstairs is almost totally taken over by the students who were at the resort.
 Deluxe comes with a free vegetable puff and a mango drink.
 This time I can hear the Andamans video, but someone has quickly changed channel to Indian music.

-Port Blair is more frenetically (and normally) Indian and I feel I should take a short stroll before I leave, though its arduous walking because of the steep roads it’s very hilly) and stroll isn’t really the correct word.
-The laundry ghats for the hotel are just round the corner, flapping white towels and pillowcases reflecting in the man-made ponds.
-There’s just time to walk to the Cellular Jail Memorial.
+Port Blair is more frenetically (and normally) Indian and I feel I should take a short stroll before I leave.
+It's arduous walking (because of the steep roads, it’s very hilly) and stroll isn’t really the correct word.
+The dhobi (laundry) ghats for the hotel are just round the corner, flapping white towels and pillowcases reflecting in the man-made ponds.
+There’s just time to reach the Cellular Jail Memorial.
 The Andamans is where the British kept many of their prisoners and there are a line of bronze statues celebrating the most famous martyrs.

 Getting Back to Delhi